 - To make the streusel topping, in a small bowl stir together the almond flour, brown sugar, and cinnamon.
 Add the tablespoon of water and stir with a fork until the mixture looks clumpy and is uniformly moist.

-- Let the coffee cake cool in the pan for 15 minutes, then lift out onto a metal rack to cool completely.
-To make the icing, stir the ingredients together in a bowl, adding another teaspoon of milk if needed.
-Drizzle on individual slices of coffee cake just before serving.
+- To make the icing, stir the ingredients together in a bowl, adding another teaspoon of milk if needed.
+Drizzle over individual slices of pumpkin cake just before serving.

 Notes